ropensci/taxize/cran-comments.md

 ------

-This version includes a new function for parsing scientific names, and drops 3 package imports.
+This version includes a new function for parsing scientific names, drops 3 package imports, and makes many bug fixes.

 Thanks!
 Scott Chamberlain